dotnet/docs-aspire/docs/caching/stackexchange-redis-component.md

 ## Example usage

-In the _Program.cs_ file of your project, call the <xref:Aspire.Hosting.RedisBuilderExtensions.AddRedis%2A> extension to register a `IConnectionMultiplexer` for use via the dependency injection container.
+In the _Program.cs_ file of your component-consuming project, call the <xref:Aspire.Hosting.RedisBuilderExtensions.AddRedis%2A> extension to register a `IConnectionMultiplexer` for use via the dependency injection container.

 ```csharp
 builder.AddRedis("cache");